lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 In the Outer Header, the original header code is hidden and replaced by a default dummy value.
-As seen in Sections 4.1.3.5 and 4.2 of {{RFC8613}}, the message code is replaced by POST for requests and Changed for responses when CoAP is not using Observe option.
+As seen in Sections 4.1.3.5 and 4.2 of {{RFC8613}}, the message code is replaced by POST for requests and Changed for responses when CoAP is not using the Observe option.
 If CoAP uses Observe, the OSCORE message code is replaced by FETCH for requests and Content for responses.

-The first byte of the Plaintext contains the original packet code; following by the message code, the class E options, and, if present, the original message Payload is preceded by its payload marker.
+The first byte of the Plaintext contains the original packet code, followed by the message code, the class E options, and, if present, the original message Payload preceded by its payload marker.

-The Plaintext is now encrypted by an AEAD algorithm which integrity protects Security Context parameters and, eventually, any class I options from the Outer Header.
+The Plaintext is now encrypted by an AEAD algorithm, this integrity protects the Security Context parameters and, eventually, any class I options from the Outer Header.
 Currently, no CoAP options are marked class I. The resulting Ciphertext becomes the new payload of the OSCORE message, as illustrated in